mechmotum/skijumpdesign/README.rst

 Introduction
 ============

-A ski jump design tool for specified equivalent fall height based on the work presented in [1]_.
-Includes a library for 2D skiing simulations and a graphical web application for designing ski jumps.
+A ski jump design and analysis tool for specified equivalent fall height based on the work presented in [1]_.
+Includes a library for 2D skiing simulations and a graphical web application for designing and analyzing ski jumps.
 It is written in Python backed by NumPy, SciPy, SymPy, Cython, matplotlib, pycvodes, Plotly, and Dash.

 The design tool web application can be accessed at http://www.skijumpdesign.info.